paulfryer/ibkr/docs/WORKFLOW-UPDATES.md

 **What it does:**
 1. Downloads SDKs with tests
-2. Runs IBKR.Api.Tests with mocks (no real API credentials needed)
+2. Runs IBKR.Sdk.Tests with mocks (no real API credentials needed)
 3. Generates detailed test results with logging
 4. Uploads test results as artifact